SamuelSwartzberg/flashcardifying_text_temp/inf.md

-x86 are the most common type of CISC architectures. x86 architectures with 64-bit word size are called x86_64 x86_64 may also be called AMD64 or Intel 64
+x86 are the most common type of CISC architectures. x86 architectures with 64-bit word size are called x86_64 x86_64 may also be called AMD64 or Intel 64 the architecture is called x86 b/c the first processor with it was the Intel 8086.
+CISC is the dominant architecture on desktop/laptops as of 2020, though it is slowly changing

 ###### RISC